Trusted Work Compensation Lawyer in Arkansas

 Jason is married to Dessa Hatfield.
-He has coached his sons’ basketball teams and is head coach of the AAO Woodland basketball team.
-He also assists with tackle football.
-The family enjoys professional football and basketball games, Arkansas Razorback sports, and fantasy football.
-In their spare time they enjoy traveling, swimming, running, and fishing.
+He coached his sons’ basketball and football teams through middle school.
+The family enjoys professional football and basketball games, Arkansas Razorback sports and fantasy football.
+In their spare time they enjoy traveling, gardening, swimming, running, and fishing.

 - Arkansas, 1997

-- U.S. District Court Eastern District of Arkansas
+- United States District Court – Eastern District

-- U.S. District Court Western District of Arkansas
+- United States District Court – Western District

-- University of Arkansas, Fayetteville, Leflar Law Center, Fayetteville, AR
+- University of Arkansas, Fayetteville, Leflar Law Center, Fayetteville, Arkansas

 - J.D. – 1997